aseem-thakkar/Json-Config-UI/README.md

+# Json-Config-UI
 UI for configuring PROMPTS and GoNoGo Parameters for different campaigns

 index.html is the landing page.